marcopennekamp/lore/specification/shapes.md

 # Shapes

-A **shape** is a view on values that have properties, offering the power of structural typing.
+A **shape** is a typed view on properties, offering the power of structural typing.
 A shape consists of a set of **immutable properties**, much like a struct, but shapes are unnamed and define no constructor function.
-If properties agree, struct type can be a subtype of a shape, allowing you to pass structs to functions that expect shapes. **Shape values** can also be created as ad-hoc representations of shape types.
-Such a representation is similar dictionaries in dynamically typed languages.
+If properties agree, a struct type can be a subtype of a shape, allowing you to pass structs to functions that expect shapes. **Shape values** can also be created as ad-hoc representations of shape types.
+Such a representation is similar to dictionaries in dynamically typed languages.

 At run time, multi-function calls are **dispatched** based on the property types contained in the shape or struct value.
 This allows a Lore programmer to specialize functions based on actual property types, effectively enabling styles such as component-based programming.